aws-samples/sigv4-signing-examples/README.md

 ## Using the examples

+For all the examples, a simple "Hello World!" response indicates things are working as expected.

+## No-SDK

-This repository provides examples in the following frameworks:
+This section provides examples in the following frameworks:

 * Java
 * .NET (C#)